 - Special collections libraries.
 In particular, using libraries that contain actual primary documents are the most rewarding for students.
 Familiarize students with the etiquette of your library and inform them of any materials on reserve for your class.

 - Using the website.
-Before constructing their episodes, students will want to familiarize themselves with the basic Do's and Don'ts of episode-writing.
-The Writing section of the site provides students with step-by-step directions for writing.
-You may want to print out a copy of Tuten's Quick Guide to Writing located on the Writing page of the For Students section.
+Before constructing their episodes, students will want to familiarize themselves with the basic Do’s and Don’ts of episode-writing.
+The Writing section provides students with step-by-step directions.
+You may also want to print out a copy of Tuten’s Quick Guide to Writing.
 This guide gives a concise checklist for writing complete and successful History Engine episodes.

 - Style and content.
 It is important to reemphasize that an episode pinpoints a story in American history that tells something vital about that time and place.
 The story should shine through in carefully selected details and avoid all unnecessary quotations.
 It should be captivating and colorful.

 - Balancing primary and secondary research.
 Episodes predominantly display primary research, reserving secondary information for brief contextualization, often at the end.
 The context should be woven into the story.
 In some cases students may also need to introduce the episode with a few sentences of context to orient the reader.

 - Writing mechanics.
 Instruct students to consult the Style and Citation Guide.
 Citations should never be included in the text of the episode, as they are entered into a separate field when logged.
 Episodes should be about two double-spaced pages in length.